adl5423/shrimpl-language/README.md

   * duplicate endpoints with the same method and path
 * JSON Schema validation rejects malformed requests before Shrimpl code runs.
 * A simple type checker can detect type mismatches between annotated functions and their bodies.
+* The ORM is initialized once at server startup, and failures are treated as runtime errors you can log and inspect rather than silent data corruption.

 Diagnostics are visible both in the terminal, in `__shrimpl/diagnostics`, and inside editor integrations via the LSP.